Darweeshy/Snatch-it-Frontend/README.md

 Copy
 Edit
 npm run dev
-Frontend will be running at http://localhost:5173.
+Frontend will be available at: http://localhost:5173

-Admin Access
+🔐 Admin Access
 To test the admin dashboard, you can log in with:

-makefile
-Copy
-Edit
 Username: ali1
 Password: ali1
 You can change the password or role later in the database.